 The first rule, say experts and advocates, is to ask a lot of questions of your health care provider: Is that test really necessary?
 Is there a generic version of that medication?
 Are there less expensive alternatives to this treatment?
 And, finally, how much is this procedure going to cost?

 Pinder, a former New York Times editor, started ClearHealthCosts in 2011 to make health care costs more transparent.
-The site includes costs for common procedures in seven metro areas – New York, San Francisco, Los Angeles, Dallas-Fort Worth, Houston, San Antonio and Austin, Texas – plus what Medicare pays for those procedures in cities all over the country.
+The site includes costs for common procedures in eight metro areas – New York City, metro New Jersey, San Francisco, Los Angeles, Miami, Tampa-St. Petersburg, Philadelphia and Dallas-Fort Worth – plus what Medicare pays for those procedures in cities all over the country.

 But shopping for gallbladder removal or a knee replacement, for example, may mean calling individual doctors’ offices, hospitals, free-standing clinics and your insurance company.
 And even after making all these calls, you still might not get any good answers.

-“It is very difficult to find these things out,” says Tracy Watts, a senior health benefits consultant at Mercer, a human resources consulting firm.
+“It is very difficult to find these things out,” says Tracy Watts, a senior partner at Mercer, a human resources consulting firm.
 “The more complicated the procedure is that you need, the harder it is to pinpoint a price.”

 Nailing down a price is difficult because multiple players are involved in most procedures.
 One clinic’s fee may include the surgeon, anesthesiologist and facility.
 Another may bill separately for each.
 That means before committing to anything, you need to ask who is going to be involved in the procedure, make sure they’re all part of your insurance plan and then compare prices.

-If a high deductible means you’ll be paying most of the bills yourself, you may want to ask for the cash price, which could be lower than what you would pay if you use your insurance, says Michelle Katz, a nurse in Los Angeles who runs HealthCareHacker and just published her third book, Healthcare Made Easy.
+If a high deductible means you’ll be paying most of the bills yourself, you may want to ask for the cash price, which could be lower than what you would pay if you use your insurance, says Michelle Katz, a nurse in Los Angeles who wrote Healthcare Made Easy.

 “It’s a matter of being your own advocate,” Katz says.
 “It can be the difference between paying $150,000 for a procedure and $30,000 for a procedure.”